Adarsh-Mishra1/core-php-project/README.md

 # college-project
-# expense manager web application created using php core php
+# expense manager web application created using core php as backend , html css jquery for frontend, Heidi sql for database